 Justin Agnew is the Course Content Program Manager with the IDEA Courseware Team.
 He has worked within the Wharton School since 2009 when he was hired as a contingent Customer Service staffer for the Wharton Reprographics/Printing office.
 By 2011 Justin was hired full time to coordinate distribution of copyrighted readings via Study.net.
 After seven years within Wharton Printing, Justin transferred to the Courseware Team where he continues to work with the Study.net platform, as well as manage the school’s Harvard Business School Publishing licensing contract and the MBA Course Content fee.
 Prior to working at Penn, Justin graduated with a BA in Anthropology, with a primary focus on the Anthropology of Visual Communication from Temple University.

-Matthew Borlik is the Copyright Clearance Coordinator for the IDEA Courseware Team at Wharton Computing, where he prepares digital course packs for online distribution via Canvas.
-Outside of the office, he takes creative writing courses through Penn’s College of Liberal and Professional Studies, with a focus on children’s literature, short stories, and screenplays.
+Matthew Borlik is the IT Support Specialist for Content on the IDEA Courseware Team at Wharton Computing, where he prepares digital course packs for online distribution via Canvas.
+Outside of the office, Matt takes creative writing courses through Penn’s College of Liberal and Professional Studies, with a focus on children’s literature, short stories, and screenplays.
 Prior to joining Wharton in 2013, he worked as an arts and entertainment editor for The Onion A.V.
 Club and Washington City Paper in Washington, D.C., where he covered music, film, art, and literature.
 He holds a B.A. in Communication Arts from Salisbury University.